 In the event that the information required in the HAF plan is not available to a tribe, Treasury will accept alternative information regarding the relevant community.
 In addition, a HAF plan submitted by a tribe whose population consists largely or entirely of socially disadvantaged individuals may be tailored to reflect the limited effort necessary to target its programs for those individuals.

-Treasury will establish a threshold amount below which a HAF participant will not require prior approval from Treasury to reallocate funding from an approved program to be used for a different purpose.
+A HAF participant must seek prior approval from Treasury to reallocate funding from a program as described in the approved HAF plan to be used for a different purpose if any of the following is true: